equinor/videx-3d/documents/getting-started.md

 ![Grid projection](grid-projection.png)

 ## Now what?
 This was just a brief introduction with the purpose of getting you up and running.
-Using the data dependant components are a bit more involved, as you will need to set up a data provider and a generators rigistry.
+Using the data dependant components are a bit more involved, as you will need to set up a data provider and a generators registry.

 Expect more examples to be added in due time, and while waiting, review the existing [documents listed here](https://equinor.github.io/videx-3d/docs/documents/index.html).
 Also, take a look at the source code to see how the [storybooks](https://github.com/equinor/videx-3d/tree/main/src/storybook) was implemented.